thoughtbot/clearance/README.md

 * inserts Clearance::Authentication into your ApplicationController
 * creates a migration that either creates a users table or adds only missing columns

+Follow the instructions that are output from the generator.

 Use the [0.8.x](https://github.com/thoughtbot/clearance/tree/v0.8.8)
 series of Clearance if you have a Rails 2 app.